0xnirlin/0xnirlin/README.md

 <!-- Profile Picture -->
 # 🏅 Achievements Across Multiple Contest Platforms

-The following numbers can be verified from the code4rena and sherlock leaderboard under my name 0xnirlin(sherlock), nirlin(c4), Bugbusters(Team with a friend) (Sherlock + c4).
+The following numbers can be verified from the code4rena and Sherlock leaderboard under my name 0xnirlin(Sherlock), nirlin(c4), Bugbusters(Team with a friend) (Sherlock + c4).

 Not including any accepted low findings, QA reports, and analysis reports here, only impactful findings.